ton-community/ton-docs/docs/develop/smart-contracts/tutorials/wallet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# How to work with wallet smart contracts
+# Working With Wallet Smart Contracts

 ## 👋 Introduction

-Learning how wallets and transactions work in TON before you start working with smart contracts is essential.
-This knowledge will help you in learning smart contract development because by knowing how wallets, transactions, and smart contracts interact, you can understand how to implement a specific task better.
+Learning how wallets and transactions work on TON before beginning smart contracts development is essential.
+This knowledge will help developers understand the interaction between wallets, transactions, and smart contracts to implement specific development tasks.

-We will learn to create most of the operations without using most pre-cooked functions to fully understand the workflow.
-All references necessary for the analysis of this tutorial are located in the **References** chapter
+In this section we’ll learn to create operations without using pre-configured functions to understand development workflows.
+All references necessary for the analysis of this tutorial are located in the references chapter.

 ## 💡 Prerequisites

-This tutorial requires minimum knowledge of Javascript/Typescript.
-Golang knowledge will also be useful during the study this material.
-You will also need no more than 3 TON's (could be stored on stock account, non-custodial wallet or in the telegram bot) for various comissions.
-It is obligatory to have a basic understanding of terms such as: [cell](/learn/overviews/cells), [addresses in TON](/learn/overviews/addresses), [blockchain of blockchains](/learn/overviews/ton-blockchain) to be able to fully understand the tutorial.
-Here are some useful links to get familiar with those terms
+This tutorial requires basic knowledge of Javascript, Typescript, and Golang.
+It is also necessary to hold at least 3 TON tokens (which can be stored in a stock account, a non-custodial wallet, or by using the telegram bot wallet).
+It is necessary to have a basic understanding of [cell](/learn/overviews/cells), [addresses in TON](/learn/overviews/addresses), [blockchain of blockchains](/learn/overviews/ton-blockchain) to understand this tutorial.

-:::info Why mainnet?
+:::info MAINNET DEVELOPMENT IS ESSENTIAL
-Working with testnet often leads to issues like errors while deploying, difficulty tracking transactions, unstable network.
-Most of the job will be done on mainnet to avoid those obstacles and also because of the small amount of transactions in the tutorial, so the amount of fees will be minimized.
+Working with the TON Testnet often leads to deployment errors, difficulty tracking transactions, and unstable network functionality.
+Therefore, it could be beneficial to complete most development on the TON Mainnet to potentially avoid these issues, which might be necessary to reduce the number of transactions and thereby possibly minimize fees.
 :::

-## ✍️ What you need to get started
+## ✍️ What You Need To Get Started

-- Make sure to have NodeJS installed.
+- Ensure NodeJS is installed.
-- We will need the ton 13.4.1+, ton-core 0.48.0+ and the ton-crypto 3.2.0+ libraries.
+- Specific Ton libraries are required and include: @ton/ton 13.4.1+, @ton/core 0.48.0+ and @ton/crypto 3.2.0+.

-**OPTIONAL: ** You can also install [tonutils-go](https://github.com/xssnick/tonutils-go) library and GoLand IDE for that.
-This library will be used in the tutorial and will help to understand some points better.
+**OPTIONAL**: If you prefer to use GO instead JS, it is  necessary to install the [tonutils-go](https://github.com/xssnick/tonutils-go) library and the GoLand IDE to conduct development on TON.
+This library will be used in this tutorial for the GO version.

 <Tabs groupId="code-examples">
 <TabItem value="js" label="JavaScript">